Chitak985/khemistry/README.md

 - Far Future Technologies replaces one of Khemistry patches and it is fixed by making one of the tanks forced to hold Uranium Oxide Powder and not have multiple variants, which could be problematic for some people.
 - Near Future Electrical will not allow KSP to load unless the Legacy folder is deleted.
 - Near Future Construction causes a fatal B9 Part Switch error "Ore tank is not found!" which is caused by a mod overwriting Khemistry's patches.
 It will be fixed soon.
+- Solid Fuel isn't replaced by any Khemistry resource yet.

 ## Dependencies:
 - **ModuleManager** (Khermistry will do nothing without this mod)